thestriver/frontendprojects/pricing-component-with-toggle-master/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
 It was nice trying out a couple of DOM manipulation JS.
+Adding Darkmode to my first website was amazing too.
 Would be more consistent in creating such exercises going forward.

 And as usual, [Frontend Mentor](https://www.frontendmentor.io) rocks! 🚀